Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/keywords/README.md

 ## 43) throw

 throw keyword is used to throw the exceptions manually.
-[See more]

 ```java